bakercp/ofxAddon/docs/TROUBLESHOOTING.md

 # Troubleshooting

-There are not troubleshooting steps yet.
+There are no additional _Troubleshooting_ notes at steps time.